 Based on the allocations of available visas in each region and country, the Department of State will randomly select individuals by computer from among qualified entries.
-All DV-2021 entrants must go to the Entrant Status Check using the unique confirmation number saved from their DV-2021 online entry registration to find out whether their entry has been selected in the DV program.
-Entrant Status Check will be available on the E-DV website at dvlottery.state.gov beginning May 5, 2020, through September 30, 2021.
+All DV-2022 entrants must go to the Entrant Status Check using the unique confirmation number saved from their DV-2022 online entry registration to find out whether their entry has been selected in the DV program.
+Entrant Status

+Check will be available on the E-DV website at dvprogram.state.gov beginning May 8, 2021, through at least September 30, 2022.

 If your entry is selected, you will be directed to a confirmation page providing further instructions, including information about fees connected with immigration to the United States.
-Entrant Status Check will be the ONLY means by which the Department of State notifies selectees of their selection for DV-2021.
+Entrant Status Check will be the ONLY means by which the Department of State notifies selectees of their selection for DV-2022.
 The Department of State will not mail notification letters or notify selectees by email.
 U.S. embassies and consulates will not provide a list of selectees.
-Individuals who have not been selected also ONLY will be notified through Entrant Status Check on the E-DV website.
+Individuals who have not been selected also ONLY will be notified through Entrant Status Check.
 You are strongly encouraged to access Entrant Status Check yourself.
 Do not rely on someone else to check and inform you.

 In order to immigrate, DV selectees must be admissible to the United States.
 The DS-260, Online Immigrant Visa and Alien Registration Application, electronically, and the consular officer, in person, will ask you questions about your eligibility to immigrate under U.S. law.
-These questions include criminal and security related topics.
+These questions include criminal and security-related topics.

-All selectees, including family members, must be issued visas by September 30, 2021.
+All selectees, including family members, must be issued visas by September 30, 2022.
 Under no circumstances can the Department of State issue DVs nor can USCIS approve adjustments after this date, nor can family members obtain DVs to follow-to-join the principal applicant in the United States after this date.